This exhibition showcases Loeser’s investigation of unconventional furniture forms and his exploration of works on paper.

 The Glaspell Project consists of two one-act plays by early 20th century feminist Susan Glaspell: Trifles (1916) and Woman’s Honor (1918).
 Both plays touch on social justice themes.

-The SDSU School of Music and Dance and the San Diego County Library present a dazzling live chamber music program.
+The SDSU School of Music and Dance and the San Diego County Library present a dazzling live chamber music program, featuring featuring the top student ensembles.

 Under the direction of Bill Yeager, the acclaimed SDSU Jazz Ensemble will perform with saxophonist Ernie Watts.